gm5dna/BPQ_7plus/README.md

 ### 1. Clone the Repository

-Clone the repository to the LinBPQ basedir:
+Clone the repository to the LinBPQ base directory:

 ```bash
 cd /opt/oarc/bpq